EDA-202420-SEC05-G05/Reto1-G05/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

 1. Daniel Felipe Diab G, d.diab@uniandes.edu.co, Student No. 1 owned functionality.
+Requerimiento individual: 4
-1. Gabriela Gonzalez, g.gonzalezg2@uniandes.edu.co, Student No. 2 owned functionality.
+1. Gabriela Gonzalez, g.gonzalezg2@uniandes.edu.co, Student No. 2 owned functionality.Requerimiento individual: 3
-1. Juan Manuel Hernandez, jm.hernandez23@uniandes.edu.co, Student No. 3 owned functionality.
+1. Juan Manuel Hernandez, jm.hernandez23@uniandes.edu.co, Student No. 3 owned functionality.Requerimiento individual: 5

 [Back to top](#retos-template)